hedeshy/Hummer/hum-recognition/README.md

 # Execution
 - `pipenv shell`
 - To record the audio, run `python ./recorder.py`
-- To compose the dataset, run `python ./dataset.py`
+- To compose the dataset, run `python ./dataset.py`.
+Considers recordings from `./data` folder, only.
+One must move recordings there.
 - To train the model, run `python ./model.py`
 - To use the model, run `python ./recognize.py`